Microsoft Azure Active Directory

 - On the API permissions page click Add a permission button.

-- New configuration pane Request API permissions will display on the right, and select the Microsoft Graph API.
+- New configuration panel Request API permissions will display on the right, and select the Microsoft Graph API.

-Next, select the Application permissions option, search for directory, and in the Directory section check permission Directory.Read.All.
+- Next, select the Application permissions option, search for application, and in the Directory section check permission Application.Read.All.

 - Click on the Grant admin consent for Default Directory button to enable configured permissions for the application.